pixelbutterfly/stash_vertex_normals/README.md

 # What is this?

 Stash Normals is a Blender addon for saving and restoring the vertex normals on a mesh.
-I wrote it to compensate for Blender's lack of a "lock normals" option similar to Maya's.
-Lock normals stops the vertex normals from updating while the mesh is edited.
-Stash Normals doesn't do this, but rather provides a workaround by storing the normals as a color attribute and copying that data back to the normals at a later time.
+It copies the normal values to a color attribute, then pastes them back at a later time.
+It was made as a workaround for Blender's lack of a "lock normals" option similar to Maya's.

 # Why do you need it?

-Usually Blender's default behavior of constantly updating the normals is exactly what you want.
+Usually Blender's default behavior of constantly updating the normals as the mesh changes is exactly what you want.
 However, there are some practical uses for normal hacking.

 Trim sheets are textures that tile in one direction, often used in games for building architecture.
 Because of how they're made, trim sheets work best on geo that has flat faces and 90 degree corners with hard edges.
 However, a common game art trick is to lock the normals and do a wonkify pass on the geo adding tapers, flares, popped edges, and generally creating a more interesting and varied silhouette to make the tiling texture less obvious.
 Stash Vertex Normals allows you to recreate this workflow in Blender.